BYLinMou/CVFrame-Extended/README.md

 ## Data Format Notes

 - **3D Data**: `.npy` or `.csv` files with shape [frames, joints, 3] or [frames, joints*3] (xyz order).
-- **Raw Mocap**: CSV with multi-row headers and "Position" columns, as exported from Vicon/Nexus.
+- **Raw Mocap**: CSV with multi-row headers and "Position" columns.
 - **Pixel2D**: `.npy` or `.csv` with [frames, joints, 3] (xyz or xy1).

 ---